kamyabnazari/epistle-engine/README.md

-# ADM - Auto Document Manager
+# EE - Epistle Engine

-This is the Repository for the unified backend and frontend for the ADM Project.
+This is the Repository for the unified services for the Epistle Engine Project.

 ## Conventions